 The uncertainty also means that while the Bank is forecasting a “gently rising path for the bank rate over the next three years” this is based on “a smooth transition to a Brexit deal that is the average of various possibilities.”

 Mark Carney also stated “The appropriate path of monetary policy will depend on the balance of the effects of Brexit on supply, demand and the exchange rate.
 The response will not be automatic and could be in either direction.”

 Are you a contractor thinking about remortgaging your home?
 Mortgage rates can differ depending on your circumstances.
 Speak to our expert contractor mortgage advisers, freephone 0800 211 8700 or fill in our online enquiry form.

 There’s no denying that life still goes on with all this Brexit uncertainty.
 There are plenty of contractors still purchasing and remortgaging their homes.
 It’s worth taking professional advice before making any decisions.

 BBC, September 2018 – Brexit: Carney warns no-deal could see house prices plunge https://www.bbc.co.uk/news/business-45516678

 Mortgage Solutions, February 2019 – “Fog of Brexit” means rates could move in either direction: Carney https://www.mortgagesolutions.co.uk/news/2019/02/07/fog-of-brexit-means-rates-could-move-in-either-direction-carney/

 Your home may be repossessed if you do not keep up repayments on your mortgage.

 Lifetime Finance Group Limited trading as Super Contractors is an appointed representative of PRIMIS Mortgage Network, trading as First Complete Limited which is authorised and regulated by the Financial Conduct Authority.

-This firm charges a fee of up to £295.
-The fee will depend on your circumstances and discussed and agreed with you at the earliest opportunity.
+This firm charges a fee of up to £395.
+The fee will depend on your circumstances and will be discussed and agreed with you at the earliest opportunity.